googleinterns/earthengine-community/app-creator/tutorial/index.md

 </kbd>
 </div>
 <div align="center">
-<i align="center">The multi-lingual app built by the end of this section that supports English and Spanish.</i>
+<i align="center">Figure 13.
+The multi-lingual app built by the end of this section that supports English and Spanish.</i>
 </div>
 <br  />